Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Having the right strategy and mindset is key for long-term success.
-As the old saying goes, “It’s better to own the racecourse than the racehorse”.
-This means you should focus on building a strong foundation for success and make sure you have the proper tools and resources to reach your goals.
-This way, you will have a better chance of achieving your dreams.
+Success is achievable when you believe in yourself and in what you can do.
+As Napoleon Hill said, "Anything the mind can conceive and believe, it can achieve".
+With a strong mindset, determination and hard work, you can reach your dreams.

 <!-- </quote> -->